wynnjacobson-galan/ml5jsTest/README.md

 # ml5jsTest
-A simple test of ml5.js with p5.js, for future use in SVL
+A simple test of ml5.js with p5.js, for future use in SVL.
+A live version is available [here](https://ageller.github.io/ml5jsTest/).

 I'm working mainly from the example [here](https://github.com/CodingTrain/website/tree/master/Courses/beginner_ml5/06_feature_extractor_load_save).